HHS/simpler-grants-gov/documentation/milestones/individual_milestones/communication_platforms.md

   - [ ] Without logging in, members of the public can see wiki documents.
   - [ ] Users can see history of changes to all documents.
   - [ ] Web analytics have been integrated into the wiki and administrators can report on unique users, page views, etc.
+- [ ] Document sharing platform is live with the following conditions satisfied:
+  - [ ] At least 1 document has been created and shared via the platform
+  - [ ] At least 2 people have contributed to the document
+  - [ ] Multiple users can collaboratively edit the document
+  - [ ] Access to documents can be restricted to certain users or groups
+  - [ ] Documents can optionally be shared with the public so that they can read it without logging in
+- [ ] Sprint retro tool is live with the following conditions satisfied:
+  - [ ] At least 1 sprint retro has been conducted with the tool
+  - [ ] Users can create and assign action items from within the tool
 - [ ] Email listserv is live with the following conditions satisfied
   - [ ] At least one email has been sent out to the listserv
   - [ ] Any member of the listserv can send emails to the entire listserv
   - [ ] Any member of the listserv can reply all to an email
   - [ ] Any member of the listserv can reply directly to an email sender
-- [ ] Shared email inbox is live with the following conditions satisfied
+- [ ] Contact us option is live with the following conditions satisfied
-  - [ ] At least 1 email has been received
+  - [ ] At least 1 inquiry has been received

 ### Proposed metrics for measuring goals/value/definition of done